-In addition to managing our investments, the directors, officers and other personnel of FB Advisor also currently manage the following entities:
+In addition to managing our investments, the managers, officers and other personnel of FB Advisor also currently manage the following entities through affiliated investment advisers:

-Name Entity Investment Focus Gross Assets(1)(2) FS Energy and Power Fund Primarily invests in debt and income-oriented equity securities of privately-held U.S. companies in the energy BDC and power industry. \$ 2 ,428,659,000 FS Investment Corporation II Primarily invests in senior secured loans, second lien secured loans and, to a lesser extent, subordinated loans of BDC private U.S. companies. \$ 3 ,321,967,000 FS Investment Corporation III(3) Primarily invests in senior secured loans, second lien secured loans and, to a lesser extent, subordinated loans of BDC private U.S. companies. \$ 15,100,000 FS Global Credit Opportunities Fund (4) Closed-end management Primarily invests in secured and unsecured floating and investment fixed rate loans, bonds and other types of credit company instruments. \$ 63,900,000
+Name Entity Investment Focus Gross Assets (1)(2) FS Energy and Power Fund BDC Primarily invests in debt and income-oriented equity securities of privately held U.S. companies in the energy and power industry. \$ 3,783,635 FS Investment Corporation II BDC Primarily invests in senior secured loans, second lien secured loans and, to a lesser extent, subordinated loans of private U.S. companies. \$ 4,963,693 FS Investment Corporation III BDC Primarily invests in senior secured loans and second lien secured loans and, to a lesser extent, subordinated loans of private U.S. companies. \$ 1,397,069 FS Global Credit Opportunities Fund (3) Closed-end management investment company Primarily invests in secured and unsecured floating and fixed rate loans, bonds and other types of credit instruments. \$ 1,045,346

-- (1) As of December 31, 2013, except as otherwise noted below. - (2) The advisory fees earned by each of FS Investment Advisor, LLC, FSIC II Advisor, LLC, FSIC III Advisor, LLC and FB Global Advisor, LLC, the investment advisers of FS Energy and Power Fund, FS Investment Corporation II, FS Investment Corporation III and FS Global Credit Opportunities Fund, respectively, are based on the performance of each respective entity. - (3) FS Investment Corporation III commenced operations on April 2, 2014 upon meeting its minimum offering requirements of raising gross proceeds of \$2.5 million in its continuous public offering from persons who were not affiliated with FS Investment Corporation III or its investment, FSIC III Advisor, LLC.
-Gross assets shown as of April 2, 2014. - (4) FS Global Credit Opportunities Fund commenced operations on December 12, 2013.
-The FSGCOF Offered Funds, which have the same investment objectives and strategies as FS Global Credit Opportunities Fund, currently offer common shares of beneficial interest to the public and invest substantially all of the net proceeds of their respective offerings in FS Global Credit Opportunities Fund.
+- (1) As of March 31, 2015, except FS Global Credit Opportunities Fund, which is presented as of December 31, 2014.
+Dollar amounts are presented in thousands. - (2) The advisory fees earned by each of FS Investment Advisor, LLC, FSIC II Advisor, LLC, FSIC III Advisor, LLC and FS Global Advisor, LLC, the investment advisers of FS Energy and Power Fund, FS Investment Corporation II, FS Investment Corporation III and FS Global Credit Opportunities Fund, respectively, are based in part on the performance of each respective entity. - (3) The FSGCOF Offered Funds, which are affiliated funds that have the same investment objectives and strategies as FS Global Credit Opportunities Fund, currently offer common shares of beneficial interest to the public and invest substantially all of the net proceeds of their respective offerings in FS Global Credit Opportunities.

-The table below shows the dollar range of shares of common stock beneficially owned as of December 31, 2013 by each member of the investment committee of FB Advisor, based on closing price of our common stock as reported on the NYSE as of April 29, 2014:
+The table below shows the dollar range of shares of common stock beneficially owned as of December 31, 2014 by each member of the investment committee of FB Advisor, based on the closing price of our common stock as reported on the NYSE as of June 22, 2015:

 Dollar Range of

-Equity

-Securities in FS
+Equity Securities in FS

-Investment

-Name of Investment Committee Member Corporation(1)
+Name of Investment Committee Member Investment Corporation (1)

-Michael C. Forman \$ over \$1,000,000
+Michael C. Forman Over \$1,000,000

-Gerald F. Stahlecker None
+Gerald F. Stahlecker \$ 10,001-50,000

-Zachary Klehr \$50,001-\$100,000
+Zachary Klehr \$ 50,001-\$100,000

-Sean Coleman None
+Sean Coleman \$ 10,001-50,000